Heart Health and Type 2 Diabetes

 Eight Ways to Watch Your Sodium IntakeLearn why it's important to watch your sodium intake and discover 8 easy ways to do it.
 MORE

 What to Know About the 2021 Standards of Care for Type 2 DiabetesIt's important to know which guidelines doctors follow to develop your treatment plans.
 Here's what to know about the 2021 Standards of Care.MORE

 Cholesterol: Is it Good, Bad, or Both?Is cholesterol good, bad, or both?
 The answer isn't so black and white.
 Read about cholesterol and how it impacts your health here.
 MORE

 When Medications are Prescribed for Type 2 Diabetes ManagementDoctors follow a set of protocols to determine when to recommend medications to T2D patients.
 Learn when they're likely to prescribe them.MORE

-The DASH Diet for Type 2 DiabetesThe DASH diet -- Dietary Approaches to Stop Hypertension -- is a nutrition plan that promotes heart-healthy foods.
-The primary goal of this diet is to aid in lowering high blood pressure through ...MORE
+The DASH Diet for Type 2 DiabetesThe DASH diet—Dietary Approaches to Stop Hypertension—is a nutrition plan that promotes heart-healthy foods.
+The primary goal of this diet is to aid in lowering high blood pressure through a d...MORE

 Diabetes ABCsType 2 diabetes management can be overwhelming, but understanding the basics of which numbers to pay attention can simplify it.
 The three numbers you should know are A1C, Blood pressure, and Cholester...MORE